kontena/kontena-stacks/kafka/README.md

 Prerequisites: You need to have working Kontena Container Platform installed.
 If you are new to Kontena, check quick start guide.
 You also need a running Zookeeper cluster.
 For the simplest installation, use the Kontena provided stack `kontena/zookeeper-cluster`.

-Zookeeper is a stateful services, therefore you must first create a Kontena volume.
-For a local volume run the following commands:
+Kafka is a stateful service, therefore you must first create a Kontena volume.
+For a local volume run the following command:

 ```
 $ kontena volume create --scope instance --driver local kafka-cluster-data
 ```

+For local development purposes you can skip volume creation by using the `SKIP_VOLUMES` variable.

 Next install the stack itself.
-There are 3 options available, configured with environment variables or interactively via prompts:
+There are multiple options available, configured with environment variables or interactively via prompts:

 | Option | Description |
 | -------| ------------|